Committed to improving the health and well-being of all people across every state.

 Certification and Training

-The Georgia Department of Public Health offers a 43-hour community-based core competency training for CHWs in Georgia.
+The Georgia Department of Public Health offers a 43-hour community-based core competency training for CHWs.

-To be eligible for Medicaid reimbursement, Resource Mothers, who are CHWs who specialize in postpartum services and supports, are required to successfully complete a Resource Mother training module and participate in ongoing in-service training as provided.
+To be eligible for Medicaid reimbursement, Resource Mothers, who are CHWs who specialize in postpartum services and supports, are required to successfully complete a Resource Mother training module and participate in ongoing in-service training.

 Medicaid Reimbursement